bholagabbar/irackbot/README.md

 # irackbot

 IrackBot acts as a bridge across Slack and IRC channels, allowing message filtering while keeping all communication public in the spirit of FOSS communication.

+####irackbot is now officially recognised by the Slack API Community!
+See it listed as the 4th entry on [https://api.slack.com/community#java](https://api.slack.com/community#java)

 ##Another IRC-Slack bot?